howonlee/mertonon/docs/roadmap.md

 Also look at small tasks roadmap

+- Prezzo
+- Write about how the norm layer op is cool and good
+- Auditing DB
 - Auditing BE
 - Auditing FE
 - Mass CRUD ops FE, incl. weight painting